tptran13/DynamicRouting/README.md

      - Change_Cost: allows the user of your simulator to simulate a change in the cost between the router and one of its directly connected neighbors.
-This function accepts two integers, the first identifies the neighbor and the second identifies the new cost.</p>
+This function accepts two integers, the first identifies the neighbor and the second identifies the new cost.

-<p>3) Initializer: Initial information about the routers and cost of links that connect them are stored in a
-text file (we will call it configuration file) on your computer.
-The initializer, as a component, reads this file and creates a list/array of routers accordingly</p>
+3) Initializer: Initial information about the routers and cost of links that connect them are stored in a text file (we will call it configuration file) on your computer.
+The initializer, as a component, reads this file and creates a list/array of routers accordingly